 Why Every CEO Needs a Swiss Army Knife

 Also, CEOs do not hesitate to highlight the importance of innovation to them and their companies.
-According to Frans van Houten Chesky, CEO Royal Phillips, “Innovation is at the heart of everything we do."
+According to Frans van Houten Chesky, CEO of Royal Phillips, “Innovation is at the heart of everything we do."

 Hence, the question emerges what role does the CEO play in corporate innovation?